lbovet/zibar/README.md

-  "max": 10,                   // maximum value, clips values above "low": 3,                    // soft minimum, values below are also shown "high": 6.                   // soft maximum, values above are also shown "marks": [ 0,                // markers chars above the graph
+  "max": 10,                   // maximum value, clips values above "low": 3,                    // soft minimum, values below are also shown "high": 6.                   // soft maximum, values above are also shown "chars": " ⡀⡀⡄⡄⡆⡆⡇⡇⡇",     // characters used for the bars, defaults to unicode block elements "marks": [ 0,                // markers chars above the graph
             "?",               // can be an array or integer-indexed object null,